 I’ve heard those kinds of criticism too and I’d be interested for them to explain to me what this formula is, it’s very easy for them to say that word but then; okay, if we are following a formula please explain this formula to me.
 What do they mean?
 Do they mean… 9.00 I don’t understand what they mean the formula actually by us following a formula.
 Do they mean all the songs sounds the same?
 If that’s what they think then I don’t think they’ve listened very closely.
 Do they mean that we always use the same type of song arrangements?
 Or that we have the same length of song?
 I’m interested to, I think they need to be more clear with the criticism.
 Say exactly why you don’t like it.
 Maybe it would be easy enough for them to just say, “I don’t like it.”
 There are probably 5,000 other bands they could listen to, so if they really don’t like it; if you are going to criticize, it’s being very clear with your criticism or just don’t listen.
 I think there is so many other bands to listen to if you don’t like us.

 As for this trademark thing, every band has its trademark.
-You can easily recognize a band when you listen f:ex to Obituary, you know this is Obituary, Cannibal Corpse you immediately recognize it, when you listen to Morbid Angel you know this is Morbid Angel.
-I guess the trademark in your songs are completely important for you to…
+You can easily recognize a band when you listen f:ex to Obituary, you know this is Obituary, Cannibal Corpse you immediately recognize it, when listening to Morbid Angel you know this is Morbid Angel.
+I guess the trademark in your songs is completely important for you to…

-You have a really good chemistry in the band when writing and doing the new stuff?
+You have really good chemistry in the band when writing and doing the new stuff?

 I think so, yeah.
 Like I said I mostly write by myself these days, but everybody seems to like it and like they come up… For example; Pat can come up with really great lead guitar parts and things like that for the songs I write.
 Paul and Pat and Rob work really well together when they are writing their songs.
 Yeah.
 I think we have a pretty good relationship as song writers at this point, we know how to get the most out of each other and we know what the strengths and weaknesses of each guy in the band are and how to write things that bring out the strengths and kind of hide the weaknesses.
 Because nobody is perfect.
 So, you want to play the things you are really good at.